Grimm-Aerospace/GrimmModlets/README.md

 ## Contents (GameData)

 + AkitaUntooled - Removes dependency on USI Tools from the Akita rover (this will disable the ground tether functionality).
-+ BDBContractsFix - Increases max simultaneous contracts in BDB, so that Apollo mission and others reliably appear.
++ BDBContractsFix - Increases max simultaneous contracts in BDB, so that the Apollo mission and others reliably appear.
-+ BDBKerbalismScienceUpdate - An update for Kerbalism BDB definitions.
-Adds missing science experiments and adapts some experiments to make more sense.
-KeyHole sample returns and GATV samples work as intended in BDB.
++ BDBKerbalismUpdate - A series of patches to bridge the gap between Kerbalism and Bluedog Design Bureau.
+This complements Kerbalism's own existing BDB patch by porting many of the newer science experiments, adding missing animations to science experiments, adding sensible HDD data/sample capacity upgrade paths to probe cores, and adding radioactivity to BDB RTGs.
 + KFLateRepulsors - moves Kerbal Foundries repulsors to a new 4000 science node in Community Tech Tree
-+ ShowAllTechTreeNodes - Make sure to show all tech nodes regardless of other mods configs.
++ ShowAllTechTreeNodes - Always displays all tech tree nodes, regardless of other mods' configs.
 + USIB9TankTypes - B9PartSwitch tank types for USI mods.
-WIP.
+Work in progress, currently only tanks relevant to Malemute are implemented.
-+ USIMalemuteB9Patch - B9 tanks for Malemute rover.
++ USIMalemuteB9Patch - B9 tanks for Malemute rover. **Depends on USIB9TankTypes.**
-+ USIMalemuteWheels - 1.12+ wheels patch for Malemute rover.
++ USIMalemuteWheels - Updates behaviour of Malemute rover's wheels to use the new KSP 1.12 wheel mechanics.

 ## Contents (Extras)

-+ BDBCryoTanks - replaces BDB boiloff with CryoTanks boiloff (now part of BDB master branch)
++ BDBCryoTanks - replaces BDB boiloff with CryoTanks boiloff.
+This is included in BDB's extras on the main branch, but can be useful if you're playing with the Apollo revamp.
 + CNCJNSQStations - adds CommNetConstellation ground station definitions for JNSQ.
 Now part of JNSQ.
 Known issues: 1) Do not change default Ground Station enable/disable settings in base/KK settings pages as it bugs out CNC.
 2) Stock Kerbin DSN names appear in flight for some stations, this is just a visual issue and has no gameplay consequences.
 + Historian - my config for Historian (needs Historian, merge with its folder)
 + JNSQUSIWarpDrive - adds scaling to USI WarpDrive for JNSQ